Helpful Gardening Tips

 Common Periwinkle (Vinca Minor)- Vinca minor L.

 Periwinkle, or vinca vine, is an exceptional and classic ground cover, excellent for controlling erosion on embankments and hillsides.
 Hardy in Zones 4-8, it is drought resistant and easy to grow.
-Periwinkle grows best in acidic soil in partial shade and needs good drainage, but can adapt to a variety of conditions.
-This spreading vine gets its name from the beautiful periwinkle blue flowers that dot the glossy green foliage in spring.
+Periwinkle grows best in acidic soil in partial shade and needs good drainage but can adapt to various conditions.
+This spreading vine gets its name from the beautiful periwinkle blue flowers dot the glossy green foliage in spring.
 It reaches four inches in height, but one plant may spread several feet across.
 An evergreen perennial, periwinkle, is a hardy plant that is beautiful underneath trees where grass may be difficult to grow.
 It is deer and rabbit resistant and will provide years of beauty naturalized in woodland areas, as a ground cover, or even as a container plant.